Chains74/CI-MS1/README.md

     https://chains74.github.io/CI-MS1/

 As I used a local IDE to create the site, all the files already exist locally on my machine.
-To run the code locally, it is just a case of accessing the folder containg the files and opening any of the html files from the project in the browser of my choice.
+To run the code locally, it is just a case of accessing the folder containing the files and opening any of the html files from the project in the browser of my choice.

+---

 ## Credits